Russo-Crimean Wars

 The Russo-Crimean Wars were fought between the forces of the Tsardom of Russia and the Crimean Khanate during the 16th century over the region around the Volga River.

 In the 16th century, the Wild Steppes in Russia were exposed to the Khanate.
-During the wars, the Crimean Khanate (supported by the Turkish army) invaded central Russia, devastated Ryazan, and burned Moscow.
+During the wars, the Crimean Khanate (supported by the Ottoman army) invaded central Russia, devastated Ryazan, and burned Moscow.
 However, the next year they were defeated in the Battle of Molodi.
 Despite the defeat, the raids continued.
 As a result, the Crimean Khanate was invaded several times, and conquered in the late 18th century.
 The Tatars eventually lost their influence in the regions.

 The raids began shortly after the establishment of the Russian buffer state, Qasim Khanate, and the domination of Russia in the Russo-Kazan Wars of the late 15th century.

 History

 The Crimean invasions of Russia began in 1507, after the death of Moscow's grand duke Ivan III, with the Crimean Khanate attacking the Russian towns of Belev and Kozelsk.

 Over the course of the 16th century, the outer border of the Wild Steppes was near the city of Ryazan, outside the Oka River.
 The main path for the invading forces to Moscow was the Muravsky Trail, running from the Crimean Isthmus of Perekop, between the basins of the Dnieper and Seversky Donets rivers, and finally up to Tula.
 The Tatars would turn back only after extensive looting and kidnapping, the Tartars usually managed to penetrate 100–200 kilometers into Russian territory.
-Captives were subsequently sent to the Crimean city of Caffa to be sold into slavery.
+Captives were subsequently sent to the Crimean city of Caffa to be sold into the Crimean slave trade.
 As a result, the Russian population in the border regions suffered heavily.

 Each spring, Russia mobilized up to several thousand soldiers for border service.
 The defensive lines consisted of a circuit of fortresses and cities.